OSHA Lightning Safety Standards — Workplace Compliance

 Is there an OSHA standard specifically for lightning?

-OSHA does not have a standalone numbered lightning standard, but lightning safety is enforced under the General Duty Clause (Section 5(a)(1) of the OSH Act): employers must provide a workplace free from recognised hazards likely to cause death or serious harm.
-OSHA and NOAA publish the fact sheet 'Lightning Safety When Working Outdoors', which is the primary practical compliance reference for outdoor worksites.
+OSHA does not have a standalone numbered lightning standard.
+Lightning hazards may fall under the General Duty Clause; Section 5(a)(1) requires employers to furnish employment and a workplace free from recognized hazards causing or likely to cause death or serious physical harm.
+OSHA and NOAA also publish the practical fact sheet 'Lightning Safety When Working Outdoors'.

 What does OSHA say about the 30-30 rule for workers?